Teacher Education Program

 Transfer Credit for Professional Education Courses

 Upon the review and approval from the School of Education, up to nine (9) hours transfer credit may be granted for education courses.
 For each course for which transfer credit is sought, the student must furnish an official transcript from the institution at which the course was taken.
-Transfer credit will be accepted only from two‑ and four‑year colleges and universities with teacher education programs approved by at least one of the following: (1) North Carolina State Board of Education; (2) National Council for the Accreditation of Teacher Education (NCATE); (3) Teacher Education Accreditation Council (TEAC); (4) the Council for the Accreditation of Educator Preparation (CAEP); or (5) appropriate accepted institutional accreditors.
+Transfer credit will be accepted only from two- and four-year colleges and universities with teacher education programs approved by at least one of the following: (1) North Carolina State Board of Education; (2) National Council for the Accreditation of Teacher Education (NCATE); (3) Teacher Education Accreditation Council (TEAC); (4) the Council for the Accreditation of Educator Preparation (CAEP); or (5) appropriate accepted institutional accreditors.
 Accepted institutional accreditors include but are not limited to the Accrediting Commission for Community and Junior Colleges (ACCJC) Western Association of Schools and Colleges, Higher Learning Commission (HLC), Middle States Commission on Higher Education (MSCHE), New England Commission of Higher Education (NECHE), Northwest Commission on Colleges and Universities (NWCCU), Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and WASC Senior College and University Commission (WSCUC).
 Other US Department of Education recognized national accreditors which are not listed above may also be considered acceptable.

 Undergraduate Licensure Programs

 NOTE: Students who desire teacher licensure in any one of the programs outlined below should declare the major as soon as possible in their college career.
 Consultation with the Program Coordinator or program advisor prior to registering for General Education courses is strongly recommended.

 English, Secondary Education (9-12) Emphasis, B.A.